Fade97/LoyalityCardsLegal/legal/privacy_policy.md

 ### Local Storage

-All data is stored exclusively on your device in a local database.
+Your loyalty card data is stored exclusively on your device in a local database.
 We do not:
-- Upload your data to any servers
+- Upload your loyalty card data to any servers
-- Share your data with third parties
+- Share your personal data with third parties
-- Access your data remotely
+- Access your loyalty card data remotely

+### Network Access

+To provide up-to-date vendor information, our app:
+- Periodically downloads vendor configuration data from our servers
+- Only transfers minimal technical data necessary for configuration updates
+- Does not send any of your personal loyalty card data during these updates
+- Uses secure HTTPS connections for all data transfers

 ### Unencrypted Storage